nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 needs!
 RemindMe aims to help School of Computing students manage their work, assignments, submissions and exams.
 We want to help you take back control of YOUR life.

-RemindMe visualises the tasks of our users using a combination of a list and a calendar to help you plan your time the best way that works for you!
+RemindMe visualises the tasks of our users using a combination of a list, and a calendar to help you plan your time in the best way that works for you!

 We also use a Command-Line Interface, so that all the fast-fingered SOC students can use RemindMe quickly and comfortably.
 For those of you who prefer to use a mouse, we have also integrated GUI into our interface!
 We hope that having this flexibility will allow you to use RemindMe in the way you are most comfortable with!

-Start scheduling a better work life with RemindMe [here](#2-quick-start)!
+Start scheduling a better work-life with RemindMe [here](#2-quick-start)!

 --------------------------------------------------------------------------------------------------------------------